wendywest16/Kivy-mobile-application/README.md

 The app links to a Realtime Firebase database where recreational catch data is stored.
 The data is retrieved from Firebase and used to plot catches with matplotlib.

-I have recorded 3 videos that show 1) how the app runs on a cellphone, 2) a quick rundown of the app using Firebase and 3) the use of a SQL database.
+An example of the packaged **.apk** and a video of the app running on the phone can in my [Google Drive](https://drive.google.com/drive/folders/1i4SoU-VHveDU31Y8MAdPZqQrRvS_uyhb?usp=sharing)

 ## The following files were used to build the Firebase app: